How I fell in love with stylish budget travel.

 Fast forward to the 2000s when I was the Editor of i-escape.com, and two tiny hotel groups totally disrupted the travel scene.
 The Artist Residence collection, and the Beckford Arms stable.
 Their USPs were affordable luxe and their whole ethos exactly chimed with what I’d learnt in Vietnam.
 Rather than serve up marble bathrooms and valet parking for a massive price tag, they delivered gorgeously quirky interiors and genuine, friendly service for way lower prices – and still included little luxuries like Bramley toiletries and brilliant breakfasts.
 And although I was lucky enough to stay in some incredible 5* hotels around the world for work, these really personal properties were where my husband and I went for minibreaks.
 Largely because of price, yes, but actually I’m not all that comfortable with formal restaurants and obsequious staff.
 I love a laid-back vibe.

-During the same period, little rentals began really upping their game, too.
+During the same period, little rentals began really upping their game, too, making stylish budget travel a lot more accessible.
 Thanks to Etsy, trendy reclamation yards, and an explosion of great-value interiors’ sites, people were creating the most incredible self-catering hideaways.
 The first I discovered in time for my 5th wedding anniversary: a boho-beautiful yurt for £90/night, with a whole field of buttercups to ourselves.
 The following year, we stayed at an exquisite Welsh cottage with wonky old beams and a handmade Shaker kitchen – utterly gorgeous and just £110 a night.
 And the joy with rentals is that you get masses of space and privacy compared to a hotel room.

 Isle of Skye Retreat